mars-vision/marsvision/README.md

 -----
 ## Installation

-Clone the directory and run this command to set up the PDSC tables:
+Clone the directory and run this command to set up a conda environment and the PDSC package:

-<code>./install_pdsc.sh</code>
+<code>./install_env.sh</code>

 ----
 ## Training a CNN